reubenharry/website/content/maths/DifferentialForms.md

 Antisymmetric multilinear maps ($k$-forms) turn out to be the right objects to capture a notion of volume - they are closely related to the determinant.
 Note that a $k$-form is $k$-multilinear, but operates on a vector space of dimension some $n$.

 Further, there are various algebraic operations, like the hodge star and contraction, which operate on spaces of antisymmetric multilinear maps in important ways.
+The hodge star takes a k-form on an m-dim manifold to a (m-k) form on that manifold.
 The most important is the *exterior product* $\wedge$, which take an $n$-form and an $m$-form, takes their tensor product, and antisymmetrizes it (there's a canonical way to do this), to produce a $(n+m)$-form.

 A top form is an $n$-form on $\RR^n$.
 It is 1D, and spanned by $x_1\wedge\ldots\wedge x_n$.